codeigniter4/CodeIgniter4/user_guide_src/source/general/view_parser.rst

 	echo $parser->setData($data)
 		->render('blog_template');

+The value for the pseudo-variable ``blog_entries`` is a sequential array of associative arrays.
+The outer level does not have keys associated with each of the nested "rows".

 If your "pair" data is coming from a database result, which is already a multi-dimensional array, you can simply use the database ``getResultArray()`` method::